INTRODUCING OUR DOG DYLAN!

 As my 40th birthday approached in 2001, I knew I no longer wanted a life that didn’t include dogs.
 Why?

-I spent hours trying to answer that question, but I think this quote from Harvard Professor and
+I spent hours trying to answer that question, but I think this quote from Harvard Professor and author Marjorie Garber explains it better than I could:

 "The dogs in our lives, the dogs we come to love and who (we fervently believe) love us in return, offer more than fidelity, consolation, and companionship.
 They offer comedy, irony, wit, and a wealth of anecdotes, the "shaggy dog stories” and "stupid pet tricks” that are commonplace pleasures of life.
 They offer, if we are wise enough or simple enough to take it, a model for what it means to give your heart with little thought of return.
 Both powerfully imaginary and comfortingly real, dogs act as mirrors for our own beliefs about what would constitute a truly humane society.
 Perhaps it is not too late for them to teach us some new tricks.”